Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Optimal control problem

-Mathematical modeling of an excitable medium requires at least two equations, one of them is the activator and the other is the inhibitor equation.
-In blood coagulation process, the activator variable $y$ describes the concentrations of thrombin the excitation itself, and another describes the inhibition of this excitation and recovery of the medium variables, $z$ activated factor XI \cite{Ermakova05}.
-The complex process of coagulation consists of cascadic enzymatic reactions and feedback loops, differentiated into three stages, initiation (localized at the vascular damage site); propagation, or spatial expansion of coagulation wave into the vessel; termination of the biochemical reactions and clot enlargement stoppage \cite{Lonabov05}.
-These ultimately catalyze fibrinogen conversion into fibrin, which polymerizes to form a clot.
-These reactions allows autocatalytic thrombin generation far from the damage site.
-The most important property of blood coagulation process is the formation of autowaves with the velocity independent of the initial conditions \cite{Ermakova09opo,Ermakova05,Lonabov05}.
+The convective FHN equations \eqref{state} consists of an activator equation for $u(x,t)$ and an inhibitor equation for $v(x,t)$ in an excitable medium.
+In blood coagulation process, the activator variable $u(x,t)$ describes the concentrations of thrombin in the excitation, and $v(x,t)$ the inhibition of this excitation and recovery of the medium variable, which is activated factor XI \cite{Ermakova05}.
+The complex process of coagulation consists of cascadic enzymatic reactions and feedback loops \cite{Lonabov05}.
+These reactions enable generation of auto-catalytic thrombin outside of the damaged region.
+The most important property of the blood coagulation process is the formation of auto-waves with the velocity independent initial conditions \cite{Ermakova09opo,Ermakova05,Lonabov05}.
 The flow propagates within the impermeable channel walls (Neumann boundary conditions).
-Different type of standing and triggering waves occur depending on the constants of the convective FHN equation \cite{Ermakova09opo}.
-The waves became more curved when the flow velocity $V_{max}$ increases.
-For a detailed discussion of the complex spatio-temporal wave phenomena occurring in the uncontrolled convective FHN equation we refer the reader to \cite{Ermakova09opo,Ataullakhanov}.
+Different types of standing and triggering waves occur depending on the constants of the convective FHN equations \cite{Ermakova09opo}.
+The waves become more curved when the flow velocity $b_{max}$ increases.
+For a detailed discussion of the complex spatio-temporal wave phenomena occurring in the uncontrolled convective FHN equations, we refer the reader to \cite{Ermakova09opo,Ataullakhanov}.